awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 # Viewing association histories<a name="sysman-state-assoc-history"></a>

 You can view all executions for a specific association ID by using the [DescribeAssociationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutions.html) API action\.
-This action allows you to quickly see the status, detailed status, results, last execution time, and more information for a State Manager association\.
+This action allows you to quickly see the status, detailed status, results, last execution time, and more information for an AWS Systems Manager State Manager \(State Manager\) association\.
 This API action also includes filters to help you quickly locate associations according to the criteria you specify\.
 For example, you can specify an exact date and time, and use a GREATER\_THAN filter to view only those executions that were processed after the specified date and time\.

 If, for example, an association execution failed, you can drill down into the details of a specific execution by using the [DescribeAssociationExecutionTargets](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutionTargets.html) API action\.
 This action shows you the resources, such as instance IDs, where the association ran and the various association statuses\.
 You can then quickly see which resource or instance failed to run an association\.
 With the resource ID you can then view the command execution details to see exactly which step in a command failed\.